Sooryavansham: Production

+The film was initially to be directed by Vikraman, the director of Surya Vamsam (1997) with R. B. Choudary of Super Good Films and G. Adiseshagiri Rao of Padmalaya Studios as the producers.
+Songs were recorded and composed by Anu Malik at various places in Chennai including at the White House, Saligramam; V G P Video Studio at Mount Road; and The Residency.
+The film was planned to be shot in Rajasthan.
+Vikraman chose both looks for Amitabh Bachchan and a photoshoot occurred in Mumbai and AVM Studios, Chennai with Arthur A. Wilson as the cinematographer.
+After R. B. Choudary left the film, Vikraman mutually decided to leave the film also.

 Before working in Hindi language films, Soundarya had acted in a total of 65 South Indian films.
 Her brother Amarnath, who managed her career, stated that she always performed decorous roles and same would be the case in Bollywood.
 Soundarya said that she was excited when a role in the film was offered to her and to have got an opportunity to co-star with Amitabh Bachchan.
 Having studied Sanskrit, the actress added, she was quite comfortable with Hindi, and could read and write it.
 She also asked the viewers to be optimistic about the film, although the actress was a bit dubious about her role.

-Film's mahurat ceremony was attended by a number of celebrities from the Telugu cinema, including Nagarjuna and Venkatesh Daggubati.
+The film's muhurat ceremony was attended by a number of celebrities from the Telugu cinema, including Nagarjuna, Venkatesh, Vijaya Nirmala, and Naresh.
 Rekha lent her voice for actresses Jayasudha and Soundarya.
+The film was shot at Ramoji Film City, Hyderabad.

 Soundtrack

 The film score was composed by Koti while the songs were composed by Anu Malik.
-The tunes of all the songs of the film are different from those of their Tamil counterparts, except one- "Dil Mere Tu Deewana Hai".
 The songs were written by Sameer.
-The voices are of Kumar Sanu, Sonu Nigam, Chithra, Jaspinder Narula, Amitabh Bachchan (in the song "Chori Se Chori Se"), and Anuradha Paudwal.
-The song "Dil Mere Tu Deewana Hai" is portrayed in different tones – once in happy note and twice with forlorn touch.
-All the songs aptly relate the story through various phases.